willemmirkovich/Numberscope/README.md

 $ npm install
 ```

-If you want to work on any of the following:
+If you change any of the javascript files besides *toolPage.html*, you must rebuild NScore_bundle.js:
-- sequences
-- modules
-- NScore.js

-You must run
+You have run
 ```
 $ npm run watch
 ```